hughobrien/zfs-remote-mirror/README.md

 With that done, go back to the start of this guide and fill in any missing steps.

-As a final note, it's common to overclock the Raspberry Pi using the */boot/msdos/config.txt* file, simply add the following lines for a moderate speed increase:
+As a final note, it's common to overclock the Raspberry Pi using the */boot/msdos/config.txt* file, simply add the following lines for a moderate speed increase: (More info [here](http://elinux.org/RPiconfig#Overclocking).)

 	arm_freq=850
-	sdram_freq=450
+	core_freq=300
-	gpu_freq=300
+	sdram_freq=400

 However, any overclocking increases the potential for errors or system faults.
 Increasing the chip frequencies also increases the power draw which puts extra load on the power supply, which in my case is also powering the USB HDD.
-The benefit of the overclocking is about a 10% CPU boost, the drawback is considerable.
+The benefit of the overclocking is about a 25% CPU boost, the drawback is considerable.
 I suggest you play it safe and ignore the temptation.

 Appendix - ECC Memory
 ====================